audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem1.md

     - Sausage
     - Cheese

     Print the toppings all on one line, separated by a space.

 4. Finally, you’re confirming the total for a pizza with every topping.
-Given the prices of adding on each topping, calculate what the total would be for this pizza and write it out.
+Given the prices of adding on each topping, calculate what the total would be for this pizza and print it out.
 (Assume the price of a pizza only depends on its toppings.
 Include $ sign and 2 digits after decimal, ex. $15.99 or $5.99)
     - Pepperoni - $1.50
     - Mushrooms - $1.00
     - Bacon - $1.50